Trump v. Sessions: Are we witnessing a “constructive discharge” in real time?

 So, back to President Trump and AG Sessions.
 The President has told The New York Times that he never would have hired Mr. Sessions if he’d known that Mr. Sessions would recuse himself from the Russia investigation.
 He’s publicly said since then that he is “very disappointed” in Mr. Sessions.
 He’s also tweeted about him, and not in a nice way.
-To wit:

 How would you feel if you were AG Sessions?
 If it were me, I’d probably have quit when the NYTarticle came out, but it remains to be seen whether I am a “reasonable person.” :-)